-Once, before technology existed, artists would study and improve their painting by copying works of the great masters.
-One of the masters that had the largest influence over Poussin was Raphael and this is clearly visible in many of his paintings.
+At the time, artists would study and improve their painting by copying the works of the great masters.
+One of the masters that had the largest influence over Poussin was Raphael, and this is clearly visible in many of his paintings.

-You can see the rigorous composition, clean of unnecessary details in paintings from both artists and the reason behind it may be their shared fascination for the ancient cultures.
-In the later period of his life, Poussin painted a lot of dramatic paintings that revolved around history, once again taking inspiration by Raphael.
+You can see the rigorous composition, clean of unnecessary details in paintings from both artists, and the reason behind it may be their shared fascination for ancient cultures.
+In the later period of his life, Poussin painted a lot of dramatic paintings that revolved around history, once again taking inspiration from Raphael.

 It is clear why after decades of success in Rome and Paris, Poussin was named the French Raphael – a well-deserved appellation that proves his genius and prominence in this art period.

 The themes of the Poussin paintings are diverse: mythology, history, the New and Old Testaments.
-The heroes of Poussin are people of strong characters and majestic deeds, high feelings of duty to society and the state.
+The heroes of Poussin are people of strong character and majestic deeds with high feelings of duty to society and the state.
 His paintings are poetically sublime; measure and order reign in everything.
 The color is built on the consonance of strong, deep tones.
 However, the best works of Poussin are deprived of cold rationality.

 In the first period of creativity, harmony and the unity of man and nature was the main characteristic of his paintings.
 The sensual element in him became orderly, rational, everything had acquired the features of heroic, sublime beauty.

 In the last years of his life, Poussin drew many landscapes.
-He created a wonderful cycle of paintings “Four Seasons”, which has a symbolic meaning and personifies the periods of earthly human existence.
+He created a wonderful cycle of paintings, the “Four Seasons”, which has a symbolic meaning and personifies the periods of earthly human existence.